suixinsuo/olympus-protocol/docs/redeem.md

         external;
 ```

 An investor will request to withdraw part of his invested amount.
-He can withdraw more than his total balance of the token.
+He can't withdraw more than his total balance of the token.

 For example, an investor with 1e18 tokens of the derivative can request 1 time with 1e18, or request two times with 5e17, with the same result.
 However, if he tries to request 2e18, the transaction will revert, or for three times redeem 5e17, the last transaction will revert.